dimitribis/ProjectAssignment3/README.md

-GitHub repo for the Coursera Class "GEtting And Cleanong Data" containing the final project course.
+GitHub repo for the Coursera Class "Getting And Cleanong Data" containing the final project course.